MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/united-kingdom-leaving-eu.md

 2. **Does [!INCLUDE[prod_short](../../includes/prod_short.md)] support legislation in the United Kingdom?**

     In many cases, yes.
 As with all countries for which Microsoft provides a localised version, we follow the impact of local and EU-wide legislation and evaluate how we can support our customers.
 The responsibility for compliance rests on the individual business in a country, but we provide tools and features that can help our customers meet regulatory requirements, within the confines of our product strategy.
 A good example of that is our feature for Making Tax Digital, which makes VAT reporting easier and fully digital.
 There are, however, cases where regulations may require other feature support.
-For example, if regulatory changes impact a vertical industry, such as construction, we expect that the Microsoft Independent Software Supplier (ISV) who provides a solution that extends [!INCLUDE[prod_short](../../includes/prod_short.md)] for that industry will deliver the features needed to comply.
+For example, if regulatory changes impact a vertical industry, such as construction, we expect that the Microsoft Independent Software Vendor (ISV) who provides a solution that extends [!INCLUDE[prod_short](../../includes/prod_short.md)] for that industry will deliver the features needed to comply.
 However, the business who uses the solution is responsible for compliance.

 ## <a name="see-also"></a>See Also